zoolanders/documentation/src/essentials-for-yootheme-pro/forms/elements.md

 # Elements

 The Layout Builder is extended with a collection of ready-to-use Form Field elements.
-Among them the Fields meant to input data have to be unique identified using a `Control Name` setting.
+Among them, the Fields meant to input data have to be unique identified using a `Control Name` setting.
 The control name will then reference.
 Each Field element has its purpose, input data, prevent spam, submit a form, among others.

 ## Data Input

 ### Input

 The Input element adds one or multiple inputs within a grid to your form layout.
-It supports the `text`, `date`, `email`, `number`, `password`, `tel`, `url`, `month`, `time` and `week` type.
+It supports the `text`, `date`, `email`, `number`, `password`, `tel`, `url`, `month`, `time`, and `week` type.

 ![Input Element](./assets/elements/input.png)